ParkerM/graph/README.md

 #Limitations:
 * Image size currently restricted to 500x500 pixels.
-* Lower bound of axes is restricted to 0.
+* Lower bound of axes restricted to 0.
 * Full functionality only available in Google Chrome.

+#To Do:
+* Fix it.